David Spivak

 Past ACT grants

 Databases and Networks.
 This is a 2008 proposal for the first grant I received from the ONR (N000140910466).
 In it, I propose to use category theory to study databases, networks, and learning.
 A "summary for the admiral" is here.
-Here is the final progress report for it.

 Networking academia The above ONR grant is in some sense a more technical version of this earlier 2008 proposal, which I had earlier (unsuccessfully) submitted for a grant called "Science and the Human Condition" at the University of Oregon.
 The idea here is to study networks, as found in computer science, economics, linguistics, sociology, and biology, under a single mathematical framework.
 The document is written for a layperson.
 (Unfunded.)